 Editor’s note: The following was written by Tamra Jackson-Ziems, University of Nebraska Extension plant pathologist, for the university’s Cropwatch website.

-Editor’s note: The following was written by Alejandro Plastina, Iowa State University Extension economist, for the Ag Decision Maker February 2017 newsletter.
+Editor’s note: The following was written by Alejandro Plastina, Iowa State University Extension ag economist, for the university’s Ag Decision Maker May 2017 newsletter.